-"Luxury will pervade all, with furs, dense woollens, cashmeres, leathers - everything will be cosy and appealing to the touch," she added.
+"Luxury will pervade all, with furs, dense woollens, cashmeres, leathers — everything will be cozy and appealing to the touch," she added.

-Embellishment also looks set to become a key trend, with designers like Erdem, Julien Macdonald, and Peter Pilotto all adding a variety of floral applique and jewelled sequins to their collections.
+Embellishment also looks set to become a key trend, with designers like Erdem, Julien Macdonald, and Peter Pilotto all adding a variety of floral applique and jeweled sequins to their collections.

 Hemlines headed lower, with full flared skirts at Vivienne Westwood, Jonathan Saunders, Eudon Choi and Topshop's Unique label, paired with cropped sweaters and loose billowing shirts to create elegant and ladylike silhouettes.

 "There has been a lot more demure clothing on the runways ... the hemlines are slightly lower, the clothes are whispering, they're not screaming," said Sasha Wilkins, founder of fashion and lifestyle blog LibertyLondonGirl.

 Androgynous tailoring also seen at Paul Smith, Nicole Farhi and Richard Nicoll with silk printed shirts, colorful patterned tunics and tailored blazers and coats.

 "I think next autumn/winter will be all about the coat.
 The 'it' coat has replaced the 'it' bag.
 It might be a big, boxy coat, a fabulous fur, a reshaped down jacket, or a new take on the duffel coat or the trench," said Graubard.